What is laser-induced breakdown spectroscopy (LIBS)?

 - Broad elemental coverage, including lighter elements, such as H, Be, Li, C, N, O, Na, and Mg

-- Versatile sampling protocols that include fast raster of the sample surface and depth profiling
+- Versatile sampling protocols that include a fast raster of the sample surface and depth profiling

 - Thin-sample analysis without the worry of the substrate interference

 LIBS for Material Analysis

-This virtually non-destructive spectral analysis method has valuable applications across numerous physical science fields, including identification of defects in glass, distribution of lithium, manganese, nickel and other elements in lithium-ion batteries, depth analysis of different layers, and fast analysis of the element content in samples.
+This virtually non-destructive spectral analysis method has valuable applications across numerous physical science fields, including identification of defects in glass, distribution of lithium, manganese, nickel, and other elements in lithium-ion batteries, depth analysis of different layers, and brief analysis of the element content in samples.

 A typical detection limit of LIBS for heavy metallic elements is in the low-PPM range.
-LIBS is applicable to a wide range of sample matrices that include metals, semiconductors, glasses, biological tissues, insulators, plastics, soils, plants, soils, thin-paint coating, and electronic materials.
+LIBS is applicable to a wide range of sample matrices, including metals, semiconductors, glasses, biological tissues, insulators, plastics, soils, plants, soils, thin-paint coating, and electronic materials.

 LIBS Analysis Method

 LIBS is a type of atomic emission spectroscopy which uses a highly energetic laser pulse as the excitation source.
-The laser is focused to form a plasma of the material to be analyzed.
-Spectral analysis of the plasma emission created yields a fingerprint of the elemental composition of the sample.
+The laser is focused on forming a plasma of the material to be analyzed.
+Spectral analysis of the plasma emission created yields a fingerprint of the sample’s elemental composition.

-LIBS has an interesting analysis method.
-First, a laser beam is focused on the surface of the material to be analyzed.
-The temperature at the focus point reaches 20,000-40,000°C, at which point the material becomes plasma and emits light which wavelength distribution is dependent on the material (known as the ‘fingerprint’ of the elemental composition of the sample).
+LIBS has an exciting analysis method.
+First, a laser beam is focused on the material’s surface to be analyzed.
+The temperature reaches 20,000-40,000°C at the focus point.
+At this point, the material becomes plasma and emits light whose wavelength distribution depends on the material (known as the ‘fingerprint’ of the sample’s elemental composition).

-The emitted light is collected by the fibre optics and enters the spectrometer, which then disperses the light and produces a spectrum according to its wavelength component.
-The sampled material is analyzed by comparing the sampled dispersed light to a given chemical element’s spectrum.
+The fiber optics collects the emitted light and enters the spectrometer, which then disperses the light and produces a spectrum according to its wavelength component.
+The sampled material is analyzed by comparing the sampled scattered light to a given chemical element’s spectrum.

 The laser’s typical frequency can generate 300-500 spectra.
-This enables a full analysis result every three to five minutes, making it a very fast and reliable method of analysis.
+This enables a complete analysis every three to five minutes, making it a high-speed and reliable analysis method.